How to Hit the Perfect Pickleball Lob and When It's Simply Not Cool

 It lies somewhere between making protective eyewear mandatory and male partners taking up too much court in mixed doubles.

-This piece is all about the lob.
-We’ll discuss what makes a good lob and when you should (and shouldn’t) use it.
+Whether it's your go-to shot or it makes your blood boil, lobbing can be an effective strategy if done well.
+This piece is all about the pickleball lob.
+We'll discuss what makes a good lob and when you should (and shouldn't) use it.

-What is a Good Lob?
+What Makes a Good Pickleball Lob?

 Some might say the best lob is no lob at all.
-However, having a good lob shot in your pickleball toolbelt can set you apart and help you win more pickleball matches.
+However, having a good pickleball lob shot in your pickleball toolbelt can set you apart and help you win more pickleball matches.

-A high-arcing lob is usually ideal.
-How high?
-It depends on whether you’re playing inside or outside and how tall or mobile your opponents are.
 If you are inside, you have limits on how far you can take the height of the ball.
-If your opponents are short or can’t jump very well, you may not have to hit it very high at all.
+If your opponents are short or can't jump very well, you may not have to hit it very high at all.

-Essentially, you want to hit a lob only as high as you have to in order to get the ball over your opponent’s reach and still keep it inside the baseline.
+Essentially, you want to hit a pickleball lob only as high as you have to in order to get the ball over your opponent's reach and still keep it inside the baseline.

-In fact, the perfect lob should be just a few inches higher than your opponent’s paddle can go.
+In fact, the perfect pickleball lob should be just a few inches higher than your opponent's paddle can go.
 This gives them less time to get back and provides a better chance that your lob ends up a winner.

-Keep it Deep
+Keep It Deep

-Speaking of inside the baseline, that is the goal.
 You want the ball to land as close to the line as possible.
 You want your opponent to fully commit to getting back behind the ball and attempting as awkward a shot as possible.
-If you’ve done it well, you’ll even cause some indecision among your opponents regarding who is responsible for getting the ball.
-Causing indecisiveness amongst your opponents is always a good strategy.
+If you've done it well, you'll even cause some indecision among your opponents regarding who is responsible for getting the ball.

 Against the Wind